 FTP(File Transfer Protocol) is a standard protocol for transferring files from one host to another.
-If you are using a hosting, you might want to know the FTP hostname, username, and password.
-This informative post outlines everything you need to know in regards to How To Find Your FTP Hostname, Username and Password?
+If you are using hosting, you might want to know the FTP hostname, username, and password.
+This informative post outlines everything you need to know about finding your FTP Hostname, Username, and Password.

 There are many ways you can get started with the process of finding the hostname, username, and password.

 To get started, first, you need to install an FTP client.
 You can install FileZilla as it is pretty much the most used FTP client.
 Once installed, you can proceed to find the FTP hostname, username, and password.

 Using FTP can simplify the process of updating files or uploading new media.
 You can also achieve a similar work process by using the Cpanel in your hosting account.
 The only downside is that it is a long process, and it doesn’t support drag and drop facilities.

 Many hosting has an SFTP protocol in place.
 The protocol uses SSH to secure the line between the two machines.
 In the case of hosting, the connection is secured between the client and the hosting servers.